 Field-hunting tip

-Look in oxidized zones of polymetallic hydrothermal ore deposits country — that is the host setting where bayldonite typically forms.
+Look in oxidized zones of polymetallic hydrothermal ore deposits country, the host setting where bayldonite typically forms.
 If you start seeing mimetite, cerussite, malachite in float, you are in the right ground.
 Field specimens usually show a botryoidal, crusts, or small crystalline aggregates habit, so train your eye for that shape before scanning the outcrop.